minjeekim00/CuDDLE/README.md

 - (Mutual) Fidelity : How well the generative model generates fake images.
 - (Mutual) Diversity : How diverse the generated images are.

 However, these two are relative values, not absolute values.
-Thereforre, we suggest users to calculate **Relative Fidelity** and **Relative Diversity**.
+Therefore, we suggest users to calculate **Relative Fidelity** and **Relative Diversity**.

 - Relative Fidelity : (Fidelity between real and generated images) / (Fidelity between real and real images)
 - Relative Diversity : (Diveristy between real and generated images) / (Diversity between real and real images)